 In this article, we’ll cover which damages are common after a car accident and how a personal injury lawyer can help you begin collecting them after the collision.

 First, let’s get clear on the legal definition of “damages.”
 Damages refer to compensation you can collect as a result of being injured or suffering a loss from the negligence of another person or party.

-Damages are typically those that can be estimated in money (Georgia Code section 51-12-4).
+Damages are typically those that can be estimated in money (Official Code of Georgia (OCGA) § 51-12-4).
 The person or party who was at fault for the injury is responsible for compensating the injured person for their losses through these damages.